Photo album: Digital photo books

 Digital photo books have digitally printed pages as opposed to albums that consist of traditional photos.
 Both flush-mount albums as well as coffee table books are printed digitally.
 The photos of flush mount albums are printed on photographic paper, which is comparable to the quality of traditionally developed photos.
 Coffee table books, on the other hand, are printed with inkjet on ordinary paper and are therefore of a lower quality.
 Digital printing gives the album designer a vast number of design possibilities, for example magazine-style or montage albums are only possible with digital printing.

 Digital photo books are increasingly popular because they allow anyone with a digital camera to create coffee table books of their photos.
 Also, it is often considered easier to print photos onto pages directly, rather than position and secure individual prints onto the pages of a traditional album.
 Aesthetically, digital photo books seem neater and more professional than albums.
 This has led to their growing popularity among both professional and amateur photographers.
 Digital photo book printing companies have used the internet to make designing and producing photo books very easy for the general consumer.

 Flush mount albums

-Flush mount albums have hard covers with thick, unbending pages.
-They consist of photographic prints that were dry-mounted on cardboard.
-The covers are mostly made of leather, leatherette or glass.
-The photos lie completely flat and extend across the whole page.
-Flush mount albums are usually designed in magazine-style.
-They are most often used for special occasions such as weddings and anniversaries due to the fact that they are produced at a higher quality and are more expensive to produce than coffee table books.
+Flush mount albums have hard covers with thick, rigid pages.
+They consist of photographic prints that are dry-mounted onto cardboard, creating a durable and lay-flat surface.
+The covers are typically made of leather, leatherette, or glass.
+The photos lie completely flat and can extend across the entire page.
+Flush mount albums are often produced in a magazine-style layout and are commonly used for special occasions such as weddings and anniversaries because they are generally higher quality and more expensive to produce than standard coffee table books.